sftpplus/sftpplus-docs/docs/operation/ftp.rst

     enable_ssl_certificate_authentication = Yes

-In the Web Manager FTPS services configuration, set to `Enable SSL certificate-based authentication`.
+In the Web Manager FTPS services configuration, set to `Enable TLS certificate-based authentication`.

 This option is enabled by default, so you should already have this option set.

-FTPS clients who want to authenticate using username and SSL certificate will have to send an SSL certificate signed by an allowed Certificate Authority (CA), as configured by the `ssl_certificate_authority` configuration option.
+FTPS clients who want to authenticate using username and TLS certificate will have to send a TLS certificate signed by an allowed Certificate Authority (CA), as configured by the `tls_mutual_certification_authorities` configuration option.
-The SSL certificate presented by the client should have the value of the Common Name (CN) field match the authenticated username.
+The TLS certificate presented by the client should have the value of the Common Name (CN) field match the authenticated username.

+You can read more about configuring the mutual TLS authentication in :doc:`the server-side TLS configuration page </operation/server-side-tls>`.

-Each account should have `allow_certificate_authentication = yes` (Allow SSL certificates` in Web Manager) or enabled by group inheritance.
+Each account should have `allow_certificate_authentication = yes` (Allow TLS certificates` in Web Manager) or enabled by group inheritance.

-Based on the following account configuration, SSL certificate authentication is enabled, and FTPS clients should provide a certificate issued for CN ``JohnD`` ::
+Based on the following account configuration, TLS certificate authentication is enabled, and FTPS clients should provide a certificate issued for CN ``JohnD`` ::